nelwando/loadbalancer/v1999/README.md

 ## Notes
 - Alerts are printed to the console by default (see `SystemOutAlertServiceImpl`).
-- Metrics are printed to the console by default (see `SystemOutMetricsServiceImpl`
+- Metrics are printed to the console by default (see `SystemOutMetricsServiceImpl`).